 How it survives: The festival is a 501(c)(3) nonprofit, funded by donations, vendors and its Drive for 55 campaign.

-The International African Arts Festival celebrates its 55th edition this weekend, July 3-5, filling Brooklyn’s Lincoln Terrace Park with African music, dance, food and a sprawling artisan marketplace.
+The International African Arts Festival celebrates its 55th edition this weekend, July 3-5.
+It fills Brooklyn’s Lincoln Terrace Park with African music, dance, food and a large artisan marketplace.
 Founded in the early 1970s, it is one of the oldest celebrations of African culture in the United States.

 International African Arts Festival — African cultural stage performance